 In late 2012 I decided that I had all the modern guitars I needed.
 I’m not gigging much, just writing and recording.
 There were a couple of vintage guitars I was interested in.
 A Vox teardrop, especially the Mark IX, and the Fender Coronado.
 The Voxs turned out to be too expensive for me, especially the Mark IX, which was a 9-string beast meant to sound similar to a 12-string.
 Those are very rare and priced out of my range.
 The Coronado, I might be able to afford one day, but I’m not as interested as I was.
 The new reissues sell for about $700, but they’re different from the originals in several important ways.

 Then I remembered Kent Guitars.
 I thought it would be pretty cool to have a guitar with my last name on it.
 Although they didn't appear on the U.S. west coast very often, if at all, (I would remember them if they did), It turns out there is a whole crapload of them out there.
 Information is scattered around the internet in bits and pieces and nobody who was making them at the time is talking about it.
 So I have started gathering information, limiting myself to the 500,600,700, and 800 series models.
 The only ones I am interested in owning are the 700 and 800s.
-I have an 820, 823, 833, and 834.
+I have a 740, an 820, 823, 833, and 834.
 I may never get the chance to buy another.

 This is a labor of love.
 While I strive for accuracy, the conclusions I arrive at are still only guesses based on internet resources (and you know how reliable "internet resources" are), and observations of my own guitars.
 Undoubtedly there are errors here.
 Don’t do any betting (or bidding) based solely on the information I present.

 DISCLAIMER: I shouldn't have to say this, but there's always somebody, y'know?
 Follow any recommendations, suggestions, or observations that I may make at your own risk.
 If you follow any of my stupid suggestions and ruin your life, it's on you.